-Brazil prosecutors request Bolsonaro probe for inciting riot
+Top Brazil court greenlights probe of Bolsonaro for riot

 Torres said on Twitter that the document was probably found in a pile along with others intended for shredding, and that it was leaked out of context feed false narratives aimed at discrediting him.

-Dino told reporters that no connection has yet been established between the capital riot and Bolsonaro, who has been in Florida since late December.
+Dino told reporters Friday morning that no connection has yet been established between the capital riot and Bolsonaro.

 The federal district’s former governor and former military police chief are also targets of the Supreme Court investigation made public Friday.
 Both were removed from their positions after the riot.